Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

 this case, choose "SQL Server Authentication" and provide a SQL Server Login that has Database Owner (DB-Owner) permissions -- e.g. the built in System Administrator (SA) account.
-The installer will use this DB-Owner account to create the database objects, and KronoDesk^®^ will use a special login (called KronoDesk by default) for normal application operations.
+The installer will use this DB-Owner account to create the database objects, and KronoDesk<sup>®</sup> will use a special login (called KronoDesk by default) for normal application operations.